mubaidr/ForgetThatPage/README.md

 <img src=".images/forget-that-page-view.png" width="640" height="400"/>

 ## Articles about the extension
-Here are some articles that were written about the extension :
+Here are some articles that were written about the extension, all the articles are available in the Wiki section:

 <p> techcollecto.com : http://www.techcollecto.com/2016/10/05/delete-history-current-webpage-in-one-click-firefox-add-on/ </p>
-<p> softzone.es : http://www.softzone.es/2016/10/05/borra-cualquier-rastro-sitio-web-visitado-desde-firefox-clic/ </p>
 <p> ghacks.net : http://www.ghacks.net/2016/10/07/remove-traces-with-forget-that-page/ </p>
-<p> technewshunter.com : http://technewshunter.com/security/remove-browsing-traces-with-forget-that-page-26195/ </p>
-<p> redeszone.net : http://www.redeszone.net/2016/10/09/forget-that-page-complemento-navegadores-web-elimina-huella/ </p>
-<p> adslzone.net : http://www.adslzone.net/2016/10/07/forget-that-page-la-extension-te-cubre-cuando-falla-modo-incognito/ </p>
-<p> ilovefreesoftware.com : http://www.ilovefreesoftware.com/08/windows/internet/plugins/remove-browsing-history-for-current-page-on-chrome-and-firefox.html </p>
 <p> seo-michael.co.uk : https://seo-michael.co.uk/forget-that-page-for-chrome/ </p>

 <b> Thanks to all the persons who wrote those articles ! </b>